Reviewed by Jame Jimenez

 Small Items, Big Impact: Bottle Caps and Corks

 The tiniest recyclables often create the most charming conversation pieces.
-Wine cork succulent magnets combine simplicity with environmental statement, perfect for wine enthusiasts who appreciate both gardening and sustainability.
+Wine cork succulent magnets combine simplicity with an environmental statement, perfect for wine enthusiasts who appreciate both gardening and sustainability.

 Cork Succulent Magnets:

-1. Hollow out cork center (small drill bit or craft knife)
+- Hollow out cork center (small drill bit or craft knife)

-2. Add tiny drainage layer of pebbles
+- Add a tiny drainage layer of pebbles

-5. Include care card explaining misting schedule
+- Include a care card explaining the misting schedule

 Bottle caps can be used to create fridge magnets using glue and magnets from craft stores—especially meaningful when caps represent travel memories or special occasions.